Aetherinox/Firefox-Disable-Data-Collection-Telemetry/README.md

 <p align="center"><img src="https://librewolf.net/icon.svg" width="230"></a></p>

 If privacy is a concern and you wish to do away with the telemetry all-together, try out https://librewolf.net/.

-Librewolf is built on the same framework as Firefox and compatible with all Firefox plugins, however, it has stripped all of the telemetry.
+Librewolf is a custom and independent version of Firefox, with the primary goals of privacy, security and user freedom.
+It is designed to increase protection against tracking and fingerprinting techniques, while also including a few security improvements.
+LibreWolf also aims to remove all the telemetry, data collection and annoyances, as well as disabling anti-freedom features like DRM.
+It is also compatible with all plugins available for Firefox.